kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ## OCNO Extension Header Signaling

-The current definition of OCNO only covers application to DetNet unidirectional interface.
-It is possibile to extend OCNO EH for conveying errors from DetNet to the controller as well - for example, when service violation happened in the DetNet, Relay node will set error flag in OCNO EH.
+The current definition of OCNO only covers applications to DetNet unidirectional interface.
+It is possible to extend OCNO EH for conveying errors from DetNet to the controller as well - for example, when a service violation happened in the DetNet, the Relay node will set an error flag in OCNO EH.
 Field devices are considered resource constrained and are not expected to insert or process extension headers.
 Due to flow aggregation, it is upto the DetNet operator to design mapping between an application and the DetNet.

 Two different options of carrying hop-by-hop options are considered.

- 1. EH is inserted by application and Relay node performs mapping to DetNet flow.
+ 1. EH is inserted by the application and the Relay node performs mapping to DetNet flow.
- 2. if the DetNet dataplane is IPv6, then EH can be carried all the way to last Relay node, which acts as gateway for the fld device and performs EH specific functions.
+ 2. if the DetNet data plane is IPv6, then EH can be carried all the way to the last Relay node, which acts as a gateway for the fld device and performs EH-specific functions.

 # IANA Considerations